Perkedel/After-Church/Documents/Misc/ydkj-salty-trivia.md

 Karesh: I am sorry, sir.
 But we have no such recording in this directory.

 Joel: Oh yeah, I forgot.
 We don't have it at all, to this day.
 Welp, congratulations, people, you win this time. but next time this gonna be serious.

+## Ads

+#### Interview JOELwindows7 when Tari asked about if this game has AI

+Joel: Woo..
+Ahei, got triggers here.
+Recording..
+Kay.
+Tari asked if this game has AI, Okay!
+Good question!

+Joel: Right, it's more than just `YES` or `NO` apparently.
+Yeah, as you just have had triggered here, This makes you think so.

+Joel: Well actually if you mean that **kind of AI**, then there is no AI.
+Precisely, it's more like the **preprogrammed** AI.

+Joel: Yes, all things here are preprogrammed, even audios are preprogrammed, including this one you hear right here just now.
+It's recorded.
+Well, I know it's not my game, but I would still make preprogrammed AI games most of the part.

+Joel: You know, it's **Finite State Machine**.

+(audio oooo sfx)

+Joel: See?
+You people know that?
+Yep, they know what is this AI type called.
+Now you know., Basically you are at this state, and when you do something that matches the condition in this state, you go to the matching state you will go to, and so on.
+Simple as that.
+Well, can be made complicated, but I'd rather make it simple, because..
+I don't have time, and I could create bugs that goes villainous like in the movies, No. But, there you have it.

+Joel: So don't worry, you can break this game, nobody here especially robots will wake up, unless if there is an Antivirus if an admin installed it.
+Infact, so simple if something wrong, you'll just get *thrown out of of the game*.
+I mean, program terminates, you awake back to real life, and the server goes back to desktop or console, that's it.
+Idk if you'd feel some pain, supposedly not, I mean, that's not how Linux kernel works.
+But yeah!
+It's stupid simple, Seems complex but not as much as that aforementioned concious AI type of softwares.

 # End